FIDE World Fischer Random Chess Championship 2019: Semifinals and finals

 The semifinals and the finals took place from October 27 to November 2.
 In the semifinals, the three qualifiers from the quarterfinals were joined by the world champion in standard chess and the unofficial world champion in Chess960, Magnus Carlsen.
 The schedule was as follows:

+Unlike the quarterfinals, none of the matches were tied in the slow rapid portions.
+But as with the quarterfinals, every match in the semifinals & finals was won by the winner of the slow rapid portion.

 Semifinals

 So won the semifinal match against Nepomniachtchi by reaching a score of 13–5 in the third fast rapid game.
 Carlsen won the semifinal match against Caruana by reaching a score of 12½-7½ in the last fast rapid game.
 Thus, So and Carlsen qualified for the final, while Nepomniachtchi and Caruana played for third place.

 Finals and third-place match

 The bracket below shows the first-place match between Carlsen and So as well as the third-place match between Nepomniachtchi and Caruana.
 The matches took place concurrently.

 So won the championship, defeating Carlsen 13½-2½.
+Leonard Barden observed that the score unadjusted for time controls would be 5-1 and compared this "crushing" defeat to Bobby Fischer's double 6-0 victories in the 1971 Candidates.
+Barden also reported that Carlsen was "deeply ashamed".

 Nepomniachtchi beat Caruana 12½-5½ to take third place.
+Thus, Nepomniachtchi actually scored higher than Carlsen both in the slow rapid (10.5/24 vs 9/24) and in the fast rapid portions (7/12 vs 6/12) and thus overall (17.5/36 vs 15/36).